Technical University of Applied Sciences Wildau

 The Technical University of Applied Sciences Wildau ('UAS Wildau' for short) is the largest of five universities of applied sciences in the federal state of Brandenburg, Germany.
 TH Wildau was founded as a technical university of applied sciences in 1991, but its connection to engineering education dates back further to the late 1940s.
-Today it sits on a modern and compact campus, with direct S-Bahn access to Germany's capital city, Berlin.
+Today it sits on a modern and compact campus in Wildau, with direct train access to Berlin.